PySimpleGUI/PySimpleGUI/readme.md

 "It looks like the 1990s" (this one is often said by people that were not alive in the 1990s) "What Python GUI SDK will make my window look beautiful?"  (posted to Reddit at least every 2 weeks)

-These windows below were ALL made using PySimpleGUI, the tkinter version.
-They look pretty damned good to me.
+These windows below were ALL made using PySimpleGUI, the tkinter version and they look good enough to not be simply scoffed at and dismissed.
+Remember, developer, you have a rather significant hand in how your application looks and operates.
+You certainly cannot pin it all on the GUIs you're using.

-Your window does not have to look like the boring gray window used in the examples so far.

 So many posts on Reddit asking which GUI is going to result in a "beautiful window", as if there's a magic GUI library that pretties things up for you.
+There are some calls in PySimpleGUI that will help you.
+For example, you can make a single call to "Chang the look and feel" which loads predefined color pallets so your windows can have some instant color and it matches.

 Beautiful windows are created, not simply given to you.
 There are people that design and create artwork for user interfaces, you know that right?
 Artists draw buttons, artwork that you include in the window to make it nicer.